Mitt Romney Treated For Prostate Cancer

 “He has neither the temperament nor the judgment to be president,” Romney said in March 2016.

-Trump fought back, labeling Romney as a “choker,” who blew the 2012 presidential race.
+Trump fought back, labeling Romney as a “choker” who blew the 2012 presidential race.

 For a time, Romney seemed poised to be the head of the never-Trump movement in the Republican Party, but as Trump continued to run away with primary victories, a full-fledged opposition never surfaced.